 THE DISCIPLINES OF BMX FREESTYLE

 In BMX park competitions, riders execute a sequence of tricks on different obstacles contained within a park designed for BMX riders.
 Such obstacles include spines, walls, and box jumps et cetera.
 This is the Olympic discipline of BMX Freestyle.

 VERT (abbreviation of vertical)

-This consists of performing figures on a U-shaped ramp that is four metres high.
+This consists of performing tricks on a U-shaped ramp that is around four metres high.
 The sides of the ramp are vertical at the top.
 The best riders jump up to 4.5m higher than the ramp.
-The vert is a very demanding speciality, requiring years of practise.
+Vert is a very demanding specialty, requiring years of practice.

-Here the rider produces a series of figures exclusively on flat ground, often balancing on one wheel.
-This artistic speciality can be compared with hip hop or break dancing.
+Here the rider produces a series of tricks exclusively on flat ground, often balancing on one wheel.
+This artistic discipline can be compared with break dancing.

 As its name indicates, this takes place on the street.
-Riders use urban props (walls and railings etc) to carry out their figures.
-The principle of street is to get the two wheels off the ground without the help of a springboard or ramp.
+Riders use urban obstacles (walls, ledges, banks and railings etc) to carry out their tricks.
+The principle of street is to explore, searching for new terrain that can be ridden.

-Riders perform figures on mounds of earth.
-With several metres separating the mounds where they take off and land, the jumps are extremely spectacular.
-Riders are judged on the successful execution of several figures during the jumps, coupled with their degree of difficulty.
+Riders perform tricks on mounds of earth that are shaped to catch air.
+With several metres separating the take off and landing, the jumps are extremely spectacular.
+Riders are judged on the successful execution of several tricks during the jumps, coupled with their degree of difficulty.